pariva123/Flower-Shop/README.md

 The Flower Shop Management System is a Python-based application designed to manage the operations of a flower shop.
 This system allows users to manage inventory, process sales, and track customer orders efficiently.
 The application uses SQLite for database management.

 ## Features
-- Inventory management: Add, update, and delete flower items
+- Inventory management: Add, update, and delete flower items.
 - Sales processing: Record and track sales transactions
 - Customer management: Store customer details and order history
 - Reporting: Generate sales and inventory reports